 Home \ Phoenix Municipal Court Lawyer

 Have you been arrested for drunk driving, aggressive driving, or other driving offenses in Phoenix?
-If so, you’ll need a Phoenix criminal defense attorney who has experience handling matters before a municipal court.
+If so, you’ll need a Phoenix municipal court lawyer who has experience handling matters before a municipal court.
 Even though these crimes tend to be less serious than those tried in Superior Court, a conviction can still be devastating.

 Contact the Orent Law Group for immediate legal assistance.
 Our Phoenix municipal court attorneys offer a free consultation, so give us a quick call or reach out to us online to schedule yours today.